angular-ui/AngularJS-sublime-package/README.md

 ![](http://angular-ui.github.io/AngularJS-sublime-package/images/screenshot-filters-auto-complete.png)

-You're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
-You can extend the scope to allow for other templating languages.
-You can also add your own custom attributes and components for auto-completion.

 **Goto Definition**

 Once you have your project indexed you can use the keyboard shortcut `super+alt+ctrl+l` when your cursor is within directive/services/etc.. and you'll be trasported to the file that contains the definition.